pravin-v-ingle/leomovies-react-app/README.md

 Please see "LeoMovies_Demo-ScreenRecording.pptx" containing the screen recording of the react app's working.

-Note: For simplicity, Services are using mock data to and simulates to data flow from services or api to this react application.
+Note: For simplicity, Services are using mock data and simulates to data flow from services or api to this react application.